bediger4000/divisionwithout/README.md

 ## Algorithm Analysis

-Neither of the algorithms deny the use of the subtraction operator, or any bitwise operators.
+Neither of the problem statements deny the use of the subtraction operator, or any bitwise operators.
-It's certainly possible to divide by 2 without subtraction, but I wonder if division by any other divisor is possible without subtraction?
+It's certainly possible to divide by 2 without subtraction, but I wonder if division by any other integer is possible without subtraction?

-The "[Medium]" rating would seem to direct away from counting subtractions of the divisor until the remainder is numerically less than the divisor.
+The "[Medium]" rating would seem to direct one away from counting subtractions of the divisor until the remainder is numerically less than the divisor.
 Nevertheless, I [implemented](div1.go) that algorithm.